Anagrams in Python

 False

-Example of Program to Check if Two Strings are Anagrams of Each Other
+Python Program to Check if Two Strings are Anagrams Using the sorted Function

-Let’s write a simple Python program that read two string from the user by calling the input function and checks if the two strings are anagrams.
+Let’s write a simple Python program that reads two strings from the user by calling the input function and checks if the two strings are anagrams.

 first_string = input("Provide the first string: ")